ProjectGlobalCluster/RFSTooL/README.md

 Then choose option [X] for encrypt or choose option [N] to decrypt

-# Only For R.F.S Encryption-GenX
+# Method For R.F.S Encryption-GenX

 bash RFS2